Children's groups

 Reinforcements at the citadel

-This visit is an opportunity to understand how life was organized in the Citadelle in the 17th century, and what the occupants' tasks were.
-Along an itinerary defined by the children themselves, they are entrusted with objects related to the soldiers' daily lives.
-At the end of the tour, they return them, explaining the role they played.
+This tour is an opportunity to understand how life was organized in the Citadel in the 17th century and what the tasks of its occupants were.
+Throughout a tour designed by the children themselves, they are given objects related to the daily life of soldiers.
+At the end of the tour, they return them and explain the role they played.

 Group size: 16 students